X-KG-X/hello-world/README.md

 Hello All,

-I am super excited about starting my programming self-education, starteting with python.
+I am super excited about starting my programming self-education, starting with python.